urevent360-byte/urevent360-plus/src/docs/data-contracts.md

     }

-    // Users can read and write their own user profile.
-    // Admins can read any user profile. match /users/{uid} {
+    // Users can read and write their own user profile. match /users/{uid} {
         allow read, write: if request.auth.uid == uid;
-        allow read: if isAdmin();
+        // Admins should be able to read user profiles for support. allow read: if isAdmin();
     }